A new national memorial to victims of gun violence makes its debut

-Each week 700 Americans lose their lives as a result of gun violence, a national trend that is as horrifying as it is heartbreaking.
-At this year’s Chicago Architecture Biennial—which revolves around the relationship between built environments and socio-economic inequality—one installation in particular makes the weight on this deadly epidemic plain: Inside the Chicago Cultural Center sits a neighborhood of glass houses, each featuring hundreds of personal items that once belonged to victims of gun violence.
+Each week, 700 Americans lose their lives as a result of gun violence, a national trend that is as horrifying as it is heartbreaking.
+At this year’s Chicago Architecture Biennial—which revolves around the relationship between built environments and socioeconomic inequality—one installation in particular makes the weight on this deadly epidemic plain: Inside the Chicago Cultural Center sits a neighborhood of glass houses, each featuring hundreds of personal items that once belonged to victims of gun violence.

 View this post on Instagram